 The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
 Students view short video lectures or other mulitmedia content asynchronously before the class session.
 Then in-class time is devoted to active learning such as discussions, project-based or problem-based assignments, or laboratory exercises.
 This teaching model allows instructors to guide student learning by answering student questions and helping them apply course concepts during class time.
 Activities that have been traditionally assigned as homework are now done in class with the instructor’s support.

 Recent advances in learning technologies have made it easier for instructors to implement a blended and flipped teaching approach.
 However, with any teaching format there are benefits and limitations to consider.
 The EDUCAUSE Learning Initiative group has summarized some of the recent research and understandings related to blended learning and the flipped classroom.
-To learn more about these concepts review the following downloadable PDFs:
+To learn more about these concepts review the following resources:

 Below are some basic considerations to help you implement this teaching approach: